jackdally/lre_manager/lre-docs/docs/implementation-plans/boe-system.md

 - The BOE system will serve as the foundation for the upcoming Risks & Opportunities system
 - Consider implementing a preview mode for BOE changes before approval
 - Plan for future integration with the Executive Management Dashboard
+- **NEW**: Pre-approval validation is critical to ensure data integrity - all BOE elements must have allocations and vendors before approval
+- **NEW**: Validation checks should be implemented in both frontend and backend to prevent incomplete BOEs from being pushed to ledger

 ## Phase 1, 2, & 3A Progress Summary ✅
 **Last Updated**: July 22, 2025